Ashley Revell: Roulette bet

 The event was filmed by Sky One as a reality mini-series titled Double or Nothing.
 He was also featured in an E! documentary special along with Stu Ungar called THS Investigates: Vegas Winners & Losers.
+He spent some of the winnings on entering the World Series of Poker tournament and a Triumph Tiger motorcycle.
+Revell also used his winnings to set up an online poker company named Poker UTD, which later went out of business in 2012 due to controversy over US frozen accounts.

 An episode of the television series Las Vegas entitled "One Nation, Under Surveillance", first broadcast on 14 March 2005, had a character and event loosely based on Revell.
+Music executive Simon Cowell said that Revell's bet was the inspiration behind his 2011–2012 game show called Red or Black?.

-Simon Cowell said that Revell's bet was the inspiration behind his 2011–2012 game show called Red or Black?.
+Personal life

-Revell also owned iGaming Recruitment, a website that matched online gambling companies with job applicants.
+After returning home from the roulette bet in 2004, Revell took a motorcycle trip around Europe during which he met his future wife in Holland.